 You have got a yes to residence permit

-This page provides information about what happens when your application for a residence permit as a religious worker or an accompanying family member of a religious worker is approved and you are granted a residence permit.
+This page provides information about what happens when your application for a residence permit as a displaced person from Ukraine is approved and you are granted a residence permit.

 Questions and answers